New to The Street Announces its Corporate Interviews, Episodes 459 and 460 With the TV Shows Airings to Start on Saturday, April 22, 2023, at 3:30 PM ET

 Newsmax TV airs Episode 459 Saturday, April 22, 2023, at 3:30 PM ET, featuring the following Corporate Interviews:

 1).
-Biopharmaceutical - Acurx Pharmaceuticals, Inc.'s (NASDAQ: ACXP) ($ACXP) interview with David Luci, President/CEO.
+Biopharmaceutical - Acurx Pharmaceuticals, Inc.'s ACXP ($ACXP) interview with David Luci, President/CEO.

 2).
-"Game Changers Segment" interview with Haggai Alon, Founder/Executive Director/CEO of SMX (Security Matters), PLC.'s (NASDAQ: SMX) ($SMX).
+"Game Changers Segment" interview with Haggai Alon, Founder/Executive Director/CEO of SMX (Security Matters), PLC.'s SMX ($SMX).

 3).
 Private Securities - Linqto's interview with Joe Endoso, Chief Operating Officer.

 5).
-"Sekur Privacy & Sekur Security Segment -The Weekly Hack" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data, Ltd. (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) ($SWISF) (Sekur®).
+"Sekur Privacy & Sekur Security Segment -The Weekly Hack" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data, Ltd. SWISF SKUR GDT ($SWISF) (Sekur®).

 FOX Business Network airs Episode 460 Monday, April 24, 2023, at 10:30 PM PT, featuring the following Corporate Interviews:

 1).
-Biopharmaceutical - Acurx Pharmaceuticals, Inc.'s (NASDAQ: ACXP) ($ACXP) interview with David Luci, President/CEO.
+Biopharmaceutical - Acurx Pharmaceuticals, Inc.'s ACXP ($ACXP) interview with David Luci, President/CEO.

 2).
-Sustainable Solutions - The Sustainable Green Team, Ltd.'s (OTCQX: SGTM) ($SGTM) video information on “How-to-Use” HumiSoil Product.
+Sustainable Solutions - The Sustainable Green Team, Ltd.'s SGTM ($SGTM) video information on "How-to-Use" HumiSoil Product.

 3).
 Private Securities - Linqto's interview with Joe Endoso, Chief Operating Officer.

 5).
-"Sekur Privacy & Sekur Security Segment -The Weekly Hack" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data, Ltd. (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) ($SWISF) (Sekur®).
+"Sekur Privacy & Sekur Security Segment -The Weekly Hack" interview with internet privacy expert Mr. Alain Ghiai, CEO, Sekur Private Data, Ltd. SWISF SKUR GDT ($SWISF) (Sekur®).

 From the Nasdaq MarketSite studio, Joe Endoso, Chief Operating Officer at Linqto, talks about the Company with New to The Street's TV Host Jane King.
 Linqto allows investors to participate in privately held businesses before going public.
 Joe explains the differences between public and private equity investments.
 Publicly traded companies have access to public stock exchanges and brokerage houses that can make trade transactions.
 Privately held Companies have fewer liquidity options and transparency, with limited direct investment options.
 Linqto's platform allows accredited investors to invest directly in some of the world's leading privately held businesses.
 Most venture capital and private equity firms are usually the first to get into pre-IPO, leaving retail investors without the opportunities to participate.
 Linqto is democratizing the pre-IPO investment landscape to allow retail investors to get an investment position before a public listing.
 Usually, after an IPO listing, stock valuation exceeds the original pre-IPO investment prices.
 Linqto has had six successful pre-IPO investment strategies giving Linqto's clients good upside returns.
 Joe tells viewers that current economic conditions, with less market participation and liquidity issues, challenge public and private markets.
 Even with current market conditions, Linqto has good revenues, EBITDA profitability, and strong expected growth.
 Joe looks to bring Linqto onto a public stock exchange sometime in the future.
 The interview airs on Newsmax, episode 459, April 22, 2023, at 3:30 PM ET, and the FOX Business Network, episode 460, April 24, 2023, at 10:30 PM PT.
 Linqto is private investing made simple; sign-up now.
 The on-screen QR code is available during the show; download or visit Linqto - https://www.linqto.com/.